spotinst/help/src/docs/ocean/features/labels-and-taints.md

 * `nvidia-tesla-p4`
 * `nvidia-tesla-t4`

-> Avoid adding Spot labels under the launch specification node labels section.
+> **Tip**: Avoid adding Spot labels under the launch specification node labels section.
 These labels should be added in your pod configuration only.

 ## Examples